maxbolgarin/servex/examples/04-cache-control/README.md

-# Servex Cache Control Examples
+# 04 - Cache Control

-This directory contains comprehensive examples demonstrating Servex's cache control features, from basic to advanced configurations.
+Learn how to optimize your web application performance with HTTP caching.
+This tutorial covers ETags, cache headers, and conditional requests to make your server lightning fast.

 ## Examples Included